-The Employer paid expense contributions of £80,179 per month from September 2020.
+The Employer has continued to contribute expense contributions of £80,179 per month from September 2020.
 It also contributed an additional expense contribution for the Pension Protection Fund ('PPF') levy recalculated each year to reflect the expected levy.

 Employer normal contributions: